Grab Your Free Funnel and Video Sales Letter Script Now

 1. Make a whiteboard video

 Whiteboard videos are an excellent method to build from pure on-camera contributions and still engage an audience.
 Whiteboard videos are a kind of explainer video that uses hand-drawn or animated illustrations to explain to viewers how something works.
-They are short, get direct to the point, and end with a clear call to action.
+They are short, get directions to the point, and end with a clear call to action.

 2. Offer tips and tricks